 No, Lake Serene should not be a 100 Classic Hike of Washington.
 While the end of the trail is beautiful, the trail to the top is laborious.
 In the Mount Baker-Snoqualmie National Forest, there are hundreds of alpine lakes.
 Many of which did not make the 100 Classic Hikes list.

 I understand that Lake Serene-Bridal Veil Falls is loved but what I cannot understand is why the trail seems to be forgotten.
-There are numerous large trees fallen across the path, stairs that are missing planks.
+There are numerous large trees fallen across the path, and stairs that are missing planks.
 A stream that hikers need to cross that can sometimes be overflowing with water and is in desperate need of a bridge.

 With the lack of trail maintenance, I would almost argue that the trail is unsafe for some visitors.